drbean/edit/jeffreykuo/Send_thermal_pad.md

 silicone rubber and its composites significantly changes their mechanical properties.
 Addition of MQ resin in silicone rubber reduces tensile strength and hardness but improves the elongation at break properties.
-^43^ In this experiment, the tensile strength was reduced from 2.099 MPa to 0.856 MPa on 30 phr of MQ resin addition.
+^43^ In this study, the tensile strength was reduced from 2.099 MPa to 0.856 MPa on 30 phr of MQ resin addition.

 Incorporation of an *h*-BN particle in silicone rubber also reduced the